 However, regardless its exact origin, this recipe is really worth knowing and baking.
 Not to mention eating, it is a real comforting, sweet delight.

-The Hungarian Noodle Cheese Pie can be eaten warm or at room temperature.
-You could reheat it in the oven if serving at a later time.
+The Hungarian sweet noodles can be eaten warm or at room temperature.
+You can also reheat the dish in the oven.
+Or serve it at room temperature.

 - 2 eggs

 - 3 tablespoons sugar separated (or more to taste)

 - 200 g/ 7 oz/ about ¾ cup smetana or crème fraiche

 - 500 g/ 1.1 lb/ 2 ½ cups quark 20% fat